-You may also want to read our The Hunt for the Best Umbrella Stroller to see how the 19 strollers compared to each other and ranked in our tests.
+You may also want to read our The Best Umbrella Strollers of 2017 to see how the 19 strollers compared to each other and ranked in our tests.

 Why Buy a Lightweight/Umbrella Stroller?

 This type of stroller is normally a secondary product in addition to a standard or jogging stroller.
 Most parents look to an umbrella stroller when they need a simple, compact, stroller for travel or commuting, when the size and weight of a standard stroller just won't work.
 These products are smaller than other strollers, easier to fold and carry, and relatively lightweight.
 Most of these products collapse in on themselves like an umbrella, hence the moniker, but a few fold in half or thirds, which often made a more compact package for easier storage in smaller spaces.

 In general, this kind of stroller lacks the features of a standard model, which results in a lighter more compact stroller that is not off-road friendly.
 Alternatively, they are intended primarily for flat surfaces without many obstacles.
 Most parents purchase this kind of stroller for travel, grandparents, or quick day trip commuting.

 The new generation of lightweight strollers have come a long way from the umbrellas of old.
 Some offer enough features that you might be able to get by using one as a primary stroller.
 This is especially true if you use an infant carrier and practice baby wearing when children are too small to ride in most lightweight strollers.
 With their storage bins, reclining seats, sun shades, and leg rests, many of the strollers we reviewed can potentially do double duty for parents looking to pare down their purchases, retain space in their homes, or simply save money.